 I often use picture books with my preschool and primary students and love making story time a special occasion in my classes.
 However, there are some important things to bear in mind if you want to get the most out of it as a tool for teaching English!

 In this post I want to focus on some of the challenges of using stories in the ESL preschool and early primary classroom, how to best use them to support teaching, and which kinds of books to look for.
 I’ve mainly focused on fiction and stories, but factual books are excellent resources for ESL teaching too.
-For a list of my top picks of picture books for 3 – 8 year olds, check out my article; Some of the Best Picture Books for Teaching English to Children.

 - Your young students have limited vocabulary and limited grammar